Q&A: What does the US military do on the island of Guam? | New Country 923

 Today, Naval Base Guam is the home port for four nuclear-powered fast attack submarines and two submarine tenders.

-Anderson Air Force Base hosts a Navy helicopter squadron and Air Force bombers that rotate to Guam from the U.S. mainland.
-It has two 2-mile long runways and large fuel and munitions storage facilities.
+Andersen Air Force Base hosts a Navy helicopter squadron and Air Force bombers that rotate to Guam from the U.S. mainland.
+It has two 2-mile (3-kilometer) long runways and large fuel and munitions storage facilities.

 Altogether, 7,000 U.S. military personnel are stationed on Guam.
 Most are sailors and airmen.
 The military plans to move thousands of U.S. Marines to Guam from Okinawa in southern Japan.